-Payr ments due by peri od Less than 1 to 3 3 to 5 N fore than 5 Total 1 year years years years () U.S.\$ i n millions) Operating lease obligations 158.7 36.9 58.1 36.8 26.9 Non-current tax liabilities 5.2 - 4.8 0.3 0.1 Share repurchase program (note 12) 10.0 10.0 - - - Total (U.S.\$ in millions) \$ 173.9 \$ 46.9 \$ 62.9 \$ 37.1 \$ 27.0
+Payments due by period Total Less than 1 year 1 to 3 years (U.S. \$ in millions) 3 to 5 years More than 5 years Operating lease obligations 158.7 36.9 58.1 36.8 26.9 Non-current tax liabilities 5.2 4.8 0.3 0.1 Share repurchase program (note 12) 10.0 10.0 - Total (U.S.\$ in millions) \$ 173.9 \$ 46.9 \$ 62.9 \$ 37.1 \$ 27.0

 We expect to spend approximately \$35.0 to \$40.0 million in the next twelve months on further investments in information technology, the expansion of existing facilities and the addition of new offices.
 We believe that we will be able to fund our additional foreseeable cash needs for the next twelve months from cash flow from operations, existing cash balances and funds available under negotiated facilities.
 In the future, we may consider acquiring businesses to enhance our service offerings and global presence.
 Any such acquisitions could require additional external financing and we may from time to time seek to obtain funds from public or private issues of equity or debt securities.
 There can be no assurance that such financing will be available on terms acceptable to us.
 Critical Accounting Policies